Midwest Electric has installed a Smart Grid, also called Automated Metering Infrastructure (AMI).

 Midwest Electric is installing new AMI meters throughout our system, for all members.
 Here are some Frequently Asked Questions (with answers) about our AMI project.

 Some have asked about radio frequency health concerns with the new AMI meters.
-Numerous government and private studies have shown those concerns to be overblown.
+Numerous government and private studies have shown those concerns to be baseless.
 Here is a summary with links to various studies.